Bank capital is complex, so here is my blog.

-Banks are complex.
-They are important too.
-This blog focuses on one of the most potent tools that a bank has to its avail: its capital.
-Bank capital, or regulatory capital, is undergoing changes.
-Gone are the days of low capital ratio’s that were close to zero.
-Today’s new rules require banks to hold more capital, the question is how much capital should a bank need and how should it be structured.
+Banks are important and even more important is bank capital.
+It is the most important tool that a bank can use to manage its business.
+Bank capital is undergoing changes.
+Gone are the days of capital ratio’s that were close to zero.
+Today’s new rules require banks to hold more capital.
+The question is how much capital should a bank need and how should it be structured.

 Enjoy, and feel free to contribute.